detalhe/vehicle-ai/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

+## Acknowledgments

+- Thanks to [Dan Nelson](https://github.com/dangnelson) for the [car-makes-icons](https://github.com/dangnelson/car-makes-icons) repository, which provides the car manufacturer logos used in this project.

 ## License